What Is Glycemic Control?

 FACT

 No tea or supplement has sufficient evidence to replace antidiabetic medications.
-Some may interfere with the medication.
+Some may interfere with medication.
 Always inform the physician about any supplement used.

 When to Seek Medical Help